nuxt-community/axios-module/README.md

 * Default: `http://[HOST]:[PORT][PREFIX]`

-Base URL is required for requests in server-side & SSR and prepended to all axios requests.
+Base URL which is used and prepended to make requests in server side.

 Environment variable `API_URL` can be used to **override** `baseURL`.